The beauty of Italian Alps is well known to the world.

 Livigno is the number one ski resort in Italy (and also one of the best mountain resorts in Europe!).
 It's the highest-ranked ski resort in the country with a score of 4.7 ⭐ voted by Google Maps reviewers and local guides.

 What's more, many skiers and snowboarders consider Livigno one of the best ski resorts in Europe.
 Its ski infrastructure gives an example of how a proper ski resort should look like.

-Livigno is a picturesque mountain resort hidden in Italian Alps in the region of Lombardy.
-It's surrounded by mountains and I have the feeling that town's architecture is a mixture of Italian, Austrian and Swiss elements.
+Livigno is a picturesque mountain resort hidden in the Italian Alps in the region of Lombardy.
+It's surrounded by mountains and I have the feeling that the town's architecture is a mixture of Italian, Austrian and Swiss elements.

 It's a relatively new ski resort - in the 50's it was still a small Alpine village cut off from the rest of the world for the majority of the year.
 Only after a famous tunnel under the Alps was built Livigno started developing dynamically.